Veterans United mortgage review

 - Military history

-How to get a home loan with Veterans United
+How to apply for a mortgage with Veterans United

 To apply for a mortgage with Veterans united, begin by applying for prequalification online:

-- You’ll answer questions surrounding your work with the military.
+- Answer questions surrounding your work with the military, then questions about the home you want to buy.

 - Answer questions about how quickly you’d like to close on your home, if you currently own a home and if you plan on selling a home before you make your purchase.

-- Next, you’ll provide details like email, phone number, name and address.
+- Provide details like email, phone number, name and address.

 - Once you submit, a loan officer should reach out to complete your application.